Sarah Flack

 Sarah Flack is an American film editor.
-She has frequently worked with American independent film directors Steven Soderbergh (Schizopolis, The Limey, Full Frontal) and Sofia Coppola (Lost in Translation, Marie Antoinette, Somewhere, The Bling Ring, The Beguiled and On the Rocks).
+She has frequently worked with American independent film directors Steven Soderbergh (Schizopolis, The Limey, Full Frontal, Accidentally Brave) and Sofia Coppola (Lost in Translation, Marie Antoinette, Somewhere, The Bling Ring, The Beguiled, On the Rocks, Priscilla).
 Flack's work on Lost in Translation won her the BAFTA Award for Best Editing.
 The film went on to win numerous other awards, including a Golden Globe Award for Best Motion Picture – Musical or Comedy and the Independent Spirit Award for Best Film.
-She won a Primetime Emmy Award and an American Cinema Editors Eddie award with Robert Pulcini for co-editing the HBO film Cinema Verite.
+She won a Primetime Emmy Award and an American Cinema Editors Eddie award with Robert Pulcini for co-editing the HBO film Cinema Verite, and was nominated for an American Cinema Editors Eddie award for On the Rocks.

 Flack began her career working as a production assistant on the film Kafka where she first met film director Steven Soderbergh.
 After assistant editing on a handful of other independent films, Flack was hired by Soderbergh to edit his self-financed experimental film, Schizopolis.
-She is represented by International Creative Management.
+She is represented by CAA.